Steven Jakob Matz

 Steven made the Mets' starting rotation out of spring training in 2016 and was still considered a rookie in spite of his postseason experience and the time he spent on the major league disabled list.
 In May, he was named the National League Rookie of the Month on the strength of a 4-0 record and a 1.83 ERA in 5 starts.
 The solid month came in the midst of a seven-game winning streak which was snapped on June 7th when he lost, 3-1, to the Pittsburgh Pirates and former teammate Jon Niese.
 On August 14th, he took a no-hitter into the 8th inning against the San Diego Padres before Alexei Ramirez slapped an opposite-field single with one out.
 He was immediately pulled form the game at that point, as the Mets were being careful with his pitch counts, but he still got credit for a 5-1 win.
 It was the longest no-hit bid by a Mets pitcher since Johan Santana had pitched the only no-no in franchise history on June 1, 2012.
 He finished the season at 9-8, 3.40, having made 22 starts and pitched 132 1/3 innings.
 He had an excellent K/W ratio of 129/31.
 After the season, he had surgery to remove a bone spur from his pitching elbow.

 In spring training of 2017, he felt tenderness and irritation in his elbow, possibly as a result of the off-season surgery.
 He had to start the season on the disabled list, not making his first major league start until June 10th.
 Facing the Atlanta Braves in the second game of a doubleheader, he was very sharp, allowing only 1 run in 7 innings of work to claim the victory.
 He made 13 starts, but with disappointing results, going 2-7, 6.08 and logging 66 2/3 innings.
 On August 21st, the Mets announced he would undergo surgery again, this time to re-position, and not replace, the ulnar nerve in his pitching elbow, and would not pitch again that season.
 The nerve was causing irritation and discomfort, preventing Matz from pitching at full strength.
+He returned to pitch his first full season in 2018 when he made 30 starts and logged 154 innings, both personal bests.
+He went 5-11, 3.97 for a Mets team that was never in contention and had trouble scoring runs.
+On July 27, 2019, he pitched the first complete and shutout of his career when he blanked the Pittsburgh Pirates, 3-0, on a five-hitter.
+It came in his 90th career start, not counting the postseason.

 - Ted Berg: "100 Names to Know: Steven Matz, Michael Conforto key for Mets", USA Today Sports, February 10, 2016.